Player Count: Mainly 1 player, supports 2 players with a second copy

 Here's everything you need to know about One Deck Galaxy, how it plays, my experiences with it, and whether it's worth adding to your collection.

-This review is based on a review copy of One Deck Galaxy provided by Asmadi Games, but my thoughts and opinions are honest and personal.
+This review is based on a review copy of One Deck Galaxy provided by Asmadi Games, but my thoughts and opinions are my own.

 One Deck Galaxy is a sci-fi card game about expanding your space civilization, conquering planets, overcoming encounters, and defeating various adversaries that stand in the way of progress and threaten to obliterate you.